 MEET THE WHRHS SCHOOL PSYCHOLOGISTS

-Mrs. Wendy L. Price, CAGS, NCSP
+Wendy L. Price, Psy.D., NCSP

 Following a 1200 hour internship, and additional graduate classes, she also received her Certificate of Advanced Graduate Studies (CAGS) in School Psychology in 2001.
-Upon graduating from UMASS, Mrs. Price was awarded the Vincent Christiani Endowment Award for Excellence in School Psychology.
+Upon graduating from UMASS, Dr. Price was awarded the Vincent Christiani Endowment Award for Excellence in School Psychology.
 She was also asked to join the Board of Directors of the Massachusetts School Psychologists Association (MSPA), as Co-Chair of Professional Development and Credentialing.
-That was also the year that Mrs. Price came to work at Whitman-Hanson Regional High School.
+That was also the year that Dr. Price came to work at Whitman-Hanson Regional High School.

-Mrs. Price is a Nationally Certified School Psychologist (NCSP) and a Licensed Educational Psychologist (LEP).
+Dr. Price is a Nationally Certified School Psychologist (NCSP) and a Licensed Educational Psychologist (LEP).

-Miss Sarah Hargrove, Ed.S., NCSP
+Mrs. Sarah Yarboro, Ed.S., NCSP